NYC paramedic haunted by COVID-19 toll: ‘You hear the cries’

 They arrive at a house and find a family in disarray.
 A shouting match breaks out on the front porch, a disagreement between family members over whether the patient should risk virus exposure by going to the hospital.

-Bonilla calls for police assistance, and two officers cordon off an angry, middle-aged man while Bonilla evaluates his step-son in the ambulance.
+Bonilla calls for police assistance, and two officers cordon off an angry, middle-aged man while Bonilla evaluates his stepson in the ambulance.

 Twenty minutes later, Bonilla’s vehicle takes off with the patient still in the back.
-The step-father alternates crying and shouting as they pull away.
+The stepfather alternates crying and shouting as they pull away.

 9:15 p.m.